serendipity019/real-estate-web-app/README.md

 - Role-based access (`User`, `Admin`, `Agent`)
 - Property listing CRUD (Users and Agents)
 - Property search & filters (Users)
-- Swagger API docs
+- Swagger API docs (for the moment only for the static_data)
-- Unit testing with JUnit/Mockito
+- Unit testing with JUnit/Mockito (a few examples in controllers of parametric entities)

 ## Getting Started